ElliotDoak/wordle/README.md

+# WORDLE

 A recreation of the game that took the world by storm for some fun.

-# Running the app

 ## Run server